kartavya-y/Layoffs-Data-Analysis-Project/README.md

 ### Industry Analysis

-The industry analysis highlighted that the `Tech`, `Retail`, and `Finance` sectors experienced the highest total layoffs.
+The industry analysis highlighted that the `Tech`, `Retail`, and `Transportation` sectors experienced the highest total layoffs.
 Furthermore, the average percentage of layoffs was notably high in the `Tech` and `Startup` industries, indicating significant workforce reductions in these sectors.

 ### Geographical Analysis